Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 The knee becomes yours again

 By Month 3, most patients are walking without aids.
 By Month 6, the majority report that the knee feels natural rather than foreign.
 Swelling has mostly resolved.
 You can swim, cycle on a static bike, and walk on uneven ground.
 The pain that drove you to surgery is gone.
-Activities that had been impossible for years — a walk with the grandchildren, a climb up stairs without holding the rail — become possible again.
+Activities that had been impossible for years become possible again.

 Full recovery